Hamiltonicity in generalized quasi-dihedral groups: Introduction

 \begin{conj}[\cite{miraftab2017cycles}] Any Cayley graph of a group with at most two ends has a Hamiltonian double ray. \end{conj}

-In this paper, we address the result of Witte \cite{wittedigraphs} for infinite dihedral groups as well as dihedral groups and we make progress towards Conjecture~\ref{conjecture}.
-Our main result is the following
+In this paper, we address the result of Witte \cite{wittedigraphs} for infinite dihedral groups as well as a natural generalization of them: two-ended generalized quasi-dihedral groups --- the definition of which we defer to the next Section --- and thus, we make progress towards~\Cref{conjecture}.
+Our main result is the following:

-\begin{thm} Let $G=\langle S\rangle$ be a two-ended generalized quasi-dihedral group.
-Then $\cay(G,S)$ contains a Hamiltonian double ray. \end{thm}
+\begin{thm} Let $G=A\ast_K A$, where $A$ is a generalized quasi-dihedral on $K$.
+Then every connected Cayley graph of $G$ contains a Hamiltonian double ray. \end{thm}